 Swallow either drug whole with water.
 You can take them with or without food.
 Some people prefer to take their medication with breakfast so it won’t upset their stomachs.

 If you have trouble swallowing Adderall, you may open the capsule and mix the granules with food.
 Do not cut or crush Concerta, however.

 Concerta and Adderall share many potential side effects.
 Some are serious.
 For instance, both drugs can slow growth in children.
 Your child’s doctor may watch your child’s height and weight during treatment.
 If your doctor sees negative effects, they may take your child off the drug for a period of time.

-If you have side effects from one drug, your doctor may change your medication or adjust your dosage.
+If you have side effects from one drug, call your doctor right away.
+Your doctor may change your medication or adjust your dosage.
 Common side effects of Concerta and Adderall include:

 Serious side effects of both drugs can include: